July 1, 2013

 If you prefer a more traditional smoking cessation program, contact the University Health Center or your private health care provider.

 One UMD employee who is a former smoker recommends the book You Can Stop Smoking (1995) by Jacqueline Rogers.
 It is available for the Kindle or iPad, and has a five-star rating on Amazon.
-A recent blog post from the Wellness@UMD list a few tips to help you kick the habit.

 Make 2013 the year you quit smoking, eat healthier, and move more.
 Think how good you’ll feel next year this time when you reflect on what you’ve accomplished and how much money you’ve saved!